BrewBlox/brewblox-documentation/docs/hardware/heating_elements.md

 #### Dry fire protection

  Our heating elements are designed to heat water and will overheat and scorch when fired in air.
 You want to install a water level float switch (float switch) in your kettle to add dry fire protection to your heating element.
-An example of a float switch is shown in the photo above (right).
+An example of a float switch we sell in the [store](https://store.brewpi.com/temperature-control/solid-state-relays-ssr/water-level-float-switch-dry-fire-protection-for-heating-element) is shown in the photo above (right).
 The switch is open with the floater in the 'low' position, as shown in the photo.
 The switch is closed when the floater hits the 'high' position.
-These switches are perfect to interrupt the low-voltage DC control signal of the SSR.
+These switches are perfect to interrupt the low-voltage DC control signal of the SSR, and make sure your heating element does not fire without water.
 Make sure the switch switches after the heating element is fully submerged.
 How to include the float switch in your control loop will be discussed in the next section.

 TODO: Elco, werking float switch correct?

 ### Connecting your SSR

-The SSR is used to switch the AC voltage to your heating element and thus needs to be installed in the cable in between the element and your mains outlet (see photo).
-Single phase SSRs (left) can be used to switch AC voltages from single phase outlets.
-Just interrupt one of the current carrying wires (L or N) with the AC voltage terminals 1 and 2 on the SSR.
-Make sure the protective earth (PE) wire remains connected to your element.
-Split phase outlets have the same basic configuration.
-Just interrupt wire L1 or L2.
-For elements connected to three phase outlets we sell three phase SSRs (right).
-Three phase SSRs are mounted in between the actual phases (L1 - L3), and wires N and PE remain uninterrupted.
+The SSR is used to switch the AC voltage to your heating element and thus needs to be installed in the cable in between the element and your mains.
+Connection schemes for heating elements connected to single, split, and three phase outlets are discussed below.

 #### Single phase

+Cables connecting heating elements to single phase outlets have three wires; phase (L), neutral (N) and protective earth (PE).
+To switch the AC voltage to the heating element you interrupt the phase (L) wire with the AC terminals of the single phase SSR.
+The neutral and protective earth wires go to your element directly.
+The DC terminals of the SSR are connected to the respective terminals of the controller.
+To add dry fire protection to your setup you interrupt the + wire of the DC voltage coming from the controller with the float switch.
+Do not forget to add a circuit breaker to your control panel when required at your location.

 ![Connect-1-phase-SSR](../images/connect-1-phase-ssr.svg)

+For many mains outlet types around the world the difference between the phase (L) and neutral (N) wire is not specified.
+Just interrupt either of the two wires with the SSR, as it will block the flow of current to your element either way.

+TODO: Elco, max. - min.
+AC / DC voltages SSRs noemen?

 #### Split phase

+The scheme for connecting your SSR in the case of a split phase outlet is shown below.
+The scheme is the same as for single phase configuration discussed previously, only the naming of the wires is different.
+Just interrupt either phase 1 (L1) or phase 2 (L2) with the AC terminals of the SSR.
+The +/- wires coming from the controller are connected to the SSR DC terminals.
+Interrupt the + wire with a float switch to add dry fire protection.
+Do not forget to add a circuit breaker to your control panel when required at your location.

 ![Connect-2-phase-SSR](../images/connect-2-phase-ssr.svg)

 #### Three phase

+The cable connecting your three phase heating element to a three phase outlet has 5 wires; phase 1-3 (L1 - L3), neutral (N) and protective earth (PE).
+To install your three phase SSR you interrupt the three phases with the AC terminals of the SSR.
+Interrupt wire L1 with SSR terminals A1 and A2, L2 with B1 and B2, etc. The neutral and protective earth wire are directly connected to your element, uninterrupted.
+To control your SSR you connect the + and - wire of the controller to the DC terminals of the SSR.
+You interrupt the + wire with the float switch to add dry fire protection to your setup.
+Do not forget to add a circuit breaker to your control panel when required at your location.

 ![Connect-3-phase-SSR](../images/connect-3-phase-ssr.svg)

-Make sure the maximum current of the SSR exceeds the current drawn by your specific element-mains configuration.
-In the store we sell single phase SSRs with a maximum current of 10 and 40A, three phase SSRs with a maximum current of 20 and 30A.
-Next to that we sell a 10A DC voltage SSR to switch DC heaters, pumps and fans.
-All our SSRs come with a LED switch status indication.
-LED ON = switch closed.

 ### Two elements, one outlet

+TODO: Elco schrijven.

 ![Double-PWM](../images/double-pwm.svg)